fybrik/fybrik/site/docs/concepts/config-policies.md

 output := time.now_ns() //Output is a number representing the current time since epoch(1970.1.1) in nanoseconds, in the time zone of UTC. output := time.parse_rfc3339_ns(value) //Output is a number representing the time value in nanoseconds since epoch, in the time zone of UTC; or undefined if outside the valid time range that can fit within an int64. rfc3339 refers to the predefined time format, that is year-month-dayThour-minute-secondZ.
 ```
-`parse_rfc3339_ns` enables to add the expiry date, and `now_ns` captures the date when policies are applied.
+`parse_rfc3339_ns` enables to add the expiry date as well as the the date for the policy to become effective, and `now_ns` captures the date when policies are applied.
 Through comparisons, it can be acquired whether the current policy is still valid.
 Below is an example.

 ```
 package adminconfig